Meeting North America's natural gas demands with domestic resources

 The word “gas” conjures many connotations.
 Upon hearing or reading it, our minds might jump to the gas we pump into our vehicles to make them run – gasoline.
 Or, we might think of the gas used by heavy duty trucks and large machinery – diesel.
 While these commonly are referred to as “gas,” they are petroleum-based liquids with far greater and more complex carbon molecule chains.
 But when we’re talking about natural gas, we are referring to a different natural resource found below the earth’s surface that we use every day – to generate electricity, light our cities, heat our homes, power our factories and run our appliances.
 In liquid form, it is an essential raw material (also known as propane) used to fire up backyard barbeque grills, as an agent in fertilizers that produce an abundant harvest, as well as an ingredient in paints and plastics, numerous chemicals and even in medicines.

-Domestic natural gas uses (based on billion cubic feet per day)
+2016 Domestic natural gas consumption by sector (based on billion cubic feet )

 Measuring the invisible